-These creamy Blueberry Breakfast Popsicles are made with yogurt and studded with granola, along with a few other secret healthy ingredients that make it the perfect fun breakfast for kids, or on-the-go breakfast for adults!
+These creamy Breakfast Popsicles are made with fruit and yogurt and studded with granola, along with a few other secret healthy ingredients that make it the perfect fun breakfast for kids, or on-the-go breakfast for adults!

-Popsicles have long been a part of the breakfast menu in our house, especially in the summer.
-And by popsicles, I mean frozen smoothies!
-Since my kids were really little I've been blending up yogurt, some fruit, and typically a veggie and some protein to make a special treat I felt good about giving them in the morning, and this recipe is just that!
-It feels good to have finally written a recipe down after all these years, so I can share it!
+Popsicles have long been a part of our breakfast menu, especially in the summer.
+Since my kids were little, I've been blending yogurt, fruit, a veggie, and some protein to make a special treat I feel good about giving them in the morning.

-While this recipe is blueberry, it's just as easy to switch out another fruit, depending on what you have on hand.
+While this popsicle featured here is blueberry, it's just as easy to switch out another fruit, depending on what you have on hand, such as strawberries, cherries or peaches.

 And my favorite part about these popsicles?
 The added granola.
-That was something I hadn't always been adding, but one day I stuck it in before freezing and it was a revelation.
-The added granola makes it feel just a bit more breakfast-like and gives it a nice textural component too.
+I didn’t always include it, but one day I tried it before freezing, and it was a revelation.
+The granola makes it feel more breakfast-like and adds a nice textural component.

-These breakfast pops are great for both kids, but also for adults on the go!
-Seriously, a healthy breakfast you can make ahead and literally eat on your way to work: what's not to love?
+These breakfast pops are great for kids and adults on the go!
+A healthy breakfast you can make ahead and eat on your way to work: what's not to love?

 Ingredients Needed and Substitutions

-- blueberries (fresh or frozen is fine, but I almost always use frozen wild blueberries because they have the best flavor)
+- fruit (fresh or frozen is fine, but I almost always use frozen fruit because it's easy and they have the best flavor year round)

 - spinach (baby spinach or baby kale is good here!)